 Are there any restrictions on use?

-Children will be restricted only by their imaginations and abilities!
+Mostly, children will be restricted only by their imaginations and abilities!
 Parents and caregivers MUST supervise and be attentive to children at all times, while letting them play freely.
-The following are prohibited at Spring Valley:
+For everyone’s safety, please insure that children abide by the rules listed on the previous page.

 May groups reserve space in the play area or schedule a group visit?